 Taxi stands are located curb front on the lower level of the terminals.
 Wheelchair-accessible taxis can be requested by calling United Dispatch.
 For safety reasons, please do not accept rides from the airport from a taxi that is not operating from the designated taxi stands.

-Last updated: 2018-10-29
+Last updated: 2024-02-20

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide, write a review or send an email to [email protected] and we will update this guide.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.